trambarhq/relaks-django-todo-example/README.md

 }
 ```

-You can make the changes Django is still running.
-They'll be applied as soon as you save the file.
+You can make the changes while Django is still running.
+They'll take effect as soon as you save the file.
 A login screen should now appear in our front-end.

 Phew!
 Now that we've got everything up and working, let's take a look at the code.